 first graduates, he is now one of the university's most respected scholars.
 An author

-of books on Homer, Virgil, Milton, Shakespeare and Nathaniel Hawthorne, Alvis serves
+of books on Homer, Vergil, Milton, Shakespeare and Nathaniel Hawthorne, Alvis serves

 as professor of English and director of the American Studies Program.
 He holds bachelors,